SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 In this exercise, we will configure the apps behaviour by making usage of the Fiori page map tool.

-## Exercise 2.1 Data load during start of the app
+## Exercise 3.1 Enable data load during start of the app

 When starting the app, per default the user has to press the **Go** button in order to trigger the selection.<br>